People walking by a TIFF sign during the Toronto International Film Festival.

 Windsor International Film Festival (WIFF)

-For almost 20 years WIFF has garnered the attention of movie lovers for its celebration of Canadian and international films from diverse storytellers.
+For over 20 years WIFF has garnered the attention of movie lovers for its celebration of Canadian and international films from diverse storytellers.

 This festival in downtown Windsor continues to showcase excellent programming that recognizes female filmmakers and strong Francophone and 2SLGBTQI+ representation in cinema.